elmotec/massedit/README.rst

 Contributing
 ------------

-To set things up for development, the easiest is to pip-install the develop extra configuration:
+To set things up for development, please pip-install massedit as shown below.
+It will install it in editable mode and the develop extra packages, including commitizen that is recommended to have commits follow conventional commits
+convention:

 ::

     python -m venv venv
     . venv/bin/activate
-    python -m pip install -e .[develop]
+    python -m pip install -e .[develop,test]

-The best is to use commitizen_ when performing commits.

 License
 -------